-A: Ending cash balance must be \$100.00 or less, no outstanding loans, and no outstanding bills.
+A: A candidate may a Final Report once their cash balance is \$100.00 or less, no outstanding loans, and no outstanding bills.
+No further reports will be expected once a Final Report has been filed.
+[MN Stat.
+211A.03]